 But once it’s picked, it starts to die.

-This isn’t always apparent though.
+This isn’t always apparent, though.

 When you see an apple at your local market,

-And as a person you are no different.
+As a person, you are no different.

 Things might look great on your surface.